 Anxiety is a term for several disorders that cause nervousness, fear, and worry.
-It affects how we feel and behave, and can often result in physical symptoms.
-Worry and fear are normal feelings, but anxiety is considered a problem when symptoms impede a person’s ability to function.
-These disorders thus occur when a reaction is out of proportion with what might be normally expected in a situation.
+Anxiety affects how we feel and behave, and can result in physical symptoms.
+Worry and fear are normal feelings.
+Anxiety is considered a problem when symptoms impede a person’s ability to function.
+Anxiety disorders thus occur when a reaction is out of proportion with what might be normally expected in a situation.

 Generalized Anxiety Disorder (GAD) is a chronic disorder involving long-lasting anxiety and worry about nonspecific life events, objects, and situations.